ceford/cefjdemos-data-jdm-help/articles/en/banners/banners-edit.md

   toolbar icon is not shown if you are creating a new item.
 - **Versions**.
 Opens the Item Version History window to show any prior versions of this item.
 This allows you to view older versions of this item and, if desired, restore from an older version.
-See [Version History](https://docs.joomla.org/Help40:Components_Version_History/en "Special:MyLanguage/Help40:Components Version History/en") for more information.
+See Version History for more information.
 - **Help**.
 Opens this help screen.

 ## Quick Tips

-- Banners are placed on specific pages by adding Modules of type 'Banners' using the [Module Manager](https://docs.joomla.org/Help4.x:Modules/en "Help4.x:Modules/en").
+- Banners are placed on specific pages by adding Modules of type 'Banners' using the Modules list.
 - If you have a series of Banners that you would like to display on one or more pages in random order:
   1. Create the Banners you wish to include, making sure they have the